-This report is a general overview of Nicaragua's food market (focused on food retail, food service, and food processing sectors) and the opportunities that exists for U.S. exporters of consumer-oriented food and beverages.
-The report also includes business practices, local standards, regulations and procedures and identifies best high-value prospects.
-Supermarket chains have expanded greatly in the country with Walmart leading the way with 84 stores.
-The expansion of the modern marketing channel exposes consumers to a greater variety of new and innovative products.
+This report is a general review of the Nicaraguan market (focused on food retail, food service, and food processing sectors) and its opportunities for consumer-oriented food and beverages and edible fishery products.
+Report includes business practices, local standards, regulations and procedures and identifies best high-value prospects.